robwhelan/datalake/README.md

 $ bash create-datalake.sh robs-kewl-stack-5 https://datalake-rww.s3.amazonaws.com/main.yaml
 ```

 2. Upload some data to the drop zone.
+This upload is ~50MB and should take about a minute or two.
 The source data can be found on Kaggle: https://www.kaggle.com/olistbr/brazilian-ecommerce
 ```bash
 $ bash upload-data.sh <path-to-source-data> <your-drop-zone-bucket...output from the main.yaml stack>